 Crusta was an improvement of the cocktail (the same as a fancy cocktail with some lemon juice added to it) and that “The Cocktail” is a “modern invention” used as a tonic in the morning or during fishing and sports parties.

-What later contributed to the vast demand for cocktails was the flexibility of its definition (as opposed to the other drink families, Collins, Cobblers, etc.) and the Vermouth, according to the authors of Cocktail and How to Make Them in 1898.
+According to the authors of Cocktail and How to Make Them in 1898, the flexibility of its definition (as opposed to the other drink families, Collins, Cobblers, etc.) and the vermouth later contributed to the vast demand for Cocktails.

 The cocktail is of recent origin but has rapidly most frequently been called for in the morning and about half an hour before dinner.